San Francisco International Airport station: Station layout

 San Francisco International Airport station is an elevated structure about 100 feet wide and 900 feet long.
-It is located on the northwest side of the group of terminals; the west half of the station is adjacent to Garage G, while its east end connects to the north end of the International Terminal.
+It is located on the northwest side of the group of terminals; the west half of the station is adjacent to Garage G, while its east end connects to the north end of the International Terminal (near the G gates side).
 A stub-end terminal station, the BART level has three tracks served by two island platforms.
 An elevated wye and crossovers to the west of the station allow trains arriving from the north or south to use any track.
 The middle track was not used in regular service until around 2020; its platform edges were blocked off.

 The AirTrain station, located above the west half of the BART station, has a single island platform serving the two AirTrain guideways, plus a side platform serving the inner loop.
 A footbridge above the AirTrain level provides access from the parking garage.
 BART faregates are located in the AirTrain station, and at the east end of the station where it connects to the departures level of the International Terminal.